ignite/cli/docs/guide/scavenge/02-game.md

 # Scavenger hunt game

 This tutorial focuses on building the app as a **scavenger hunt** game.
-Scavenger hunts are all about someone setting up tasks or questions that challenge a participant to find solutions that come with some sort of a prize.
+Scavenger hunts are all about someone setting up tasks or questions that challenge a participant to find solutions that come with a prize.
 The basic mechanics of the game are as follows:

 * Anyone can post a question with an encrypted answer.
 * This question comes paired with a bounty of coins.